 2.1.
 Arsenic Reformulation.
-As of January 1, 2011 (the "Final Compliance Date"), Defendant shall not manufacture, distribute, ship or sell, or cause to be manufactured, distributed, shipped or sold, any Products that leach Arsenic in concentrations greater than 5 parts per billion ("ppb") using NSF Standard 42, 53 or the appropriate NSF Standard applicable to the Product being tested (in any case, using the latest edition) (the "Test Protocol").
-The reformulation reformulation standard for both Validation Products, Defendant shall no longer be required to conduct the Validation Testing pursuant to Section 2.1.1.
+As of the date of entry of this Consent Judgment (the "Final Compliance Date"), Defendant shall not manufacture, distribute, ship or sell, or cause to be quarter.
+In the event that the Validation Testing demonstrates one year of continuous compliance with the 5 ppb reformulation standard for both Validation Products, Defendant may reduce the frequency of testing thereafter for both Validation Products to one time every six months.
+In the event that the Validation Testing demonstrates six years of continuous compliance with the 5 ppb reformulation standard for both Validation Products, Defendant shall no longer be required to conduct the Validation Testing pursuant to Section 2.1.1.
 Each Validation Product shall contain carbon from a lot that has already passed the Raw Material Testing conducted pursuant to Section 2.1.2.
 For avoidance of doubt, the fact that application of the criteria in Section 2.1.1.1 may result in different Validation Products tested from time to time does not affect the nature or frequency of such testing.

 2.1.1.3.
 Products That Exceed Reformulation Standard: After the Final Compliance Date, if Defendant obtains test results indicating that a Validation Product leaches Arsenic in concentrations greater than 5 ppb, Defendant shall, within 45 days of receiving such results, provide to CEH: (a) a copy of the test results and any related QA/QC or other documentation regarding the testing; (b) an itemization of all Products, if any, that Defendant offered for direct sale in California and that contain carbon from the same lot as the Validation Product that failed the Validation Test, including the model name and number, number of units affected, and distribution status of those units; (c) with respect to Products, if any, that were offered for direct sale in California by Defendant and that contain carbon from the same lot as the Validation Product that failed the Validation test, a plan of correction to remedy the violation, including a detailed description of the specific corrective actions to be taken, the dates such actions will be completed, and the scope of such actions (including, but not limited to, which Products will be addressed by the action); and (d) a description of what changes, if any, Defendant proposes to make to the Raw Material Testing procedure set forth in Exhibit A to ensure that the procedure is adequately screening Arsenic levels in the Products' activated carbon.
-If Defendant knows or has reason to know that there were material indirect sales in California of Products that contain carbon from the same lot as the Validation Product that failed the Validation Test, Defendant shall include all such Products sold nationally in its itemization of affected Products.
+If Defendant knows or has reason to know that there were material indirect sales in California of Products that contain carbon from the same lot as the Validation Product that failed the Validation Test, Defendant shall include all such Products sold nationally in its itemization of affected

+Products.
 The Parties shall meet and confer regarding the scope of any corrective action, including but not limited to corrective action to remedy violations regarding material indirect sales to California.
 If CEH disagrees with the sufficiency or timing of Defendant's proposed corrective action, or if the Parties are unable to agree as to what changes, if any, need to be made to the Raw Material Testing procedure, CEH may seek enforcement of this Consent Judgment in accordance with Section 5.